Kaymore1609/savvy-cart-markett/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/c6a15190-84a4-4c61-b1da-5b0b8acc785a) and start prompting.
+Simply visit the [Lovable Project](https://lovable.dev/projects/c6a15190-84a4-4c61-b1da-5b0b8acc785a) and start prompting

 Changes made via Lovable will be committed automatically to this repo.